TeamTheUnderdogs/FinalProject/README.md

 ### 2. Postman (API Testing) ###

 The Postman directory contains the collection and environment files used for API testing.
+The tools used for generating report is Newman.
+Please refer to the Reports folder in this directory.

 - WEare_API_Collection.json: Postman collection file with a set of requests for testing the WEare application APIs.
 - WEare_API_Environment.json: Postman environment file with environment variables and configurations for different testing environments (e.g., development, staging, production).